intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 term.
 If the set of possible uses is narrowly constrained and deployments do not change over time, implementations might not see new variations or assume a narrower interpretation of what is possible.
-Those implementations might still exhibit errors when presented with a new variation.
+Those implementations might still exhibit errors when presented with new variations.

 ## Unused Extension Points Become Unusable {#unused}